I'm often asked what type of camera to get. This section is for you.

 This particular SanDisk Extreme PRO SDHC card does it all and 64GB is a lot of space.
 Many prefer a few of these to one even larger card.
 I tend to have 3 on hand at all times.
 Consider This Card Reader for downloading.

 This is an amazing bag.
-Fits everything, is super-durable, very stylish and is a great size for most things.
+Fits everything, is super-durable and is a great size for most things.
 The zippered pockets really top it off.
 I've found that smaller is slightly too small and larger is just too big.
 This one is just right.

 Boost saturation and contrast (and reduce haze and reflections) for rich landscape and sky colors in bright sunlight.
 Rotate clockwise (to not unscrew) for desired effect.
 Select the correct size for your lens.